Doodleverse/segmentation_gym/README.md

 ## 🌟 Highlights

 - Gym is for training, evaluating, and deploying deep learning models for image segmentation
-- We take transferability seriously; Gym is designed to be a "one stop shop" for image segmentation on N-D imagery (i.e. any number of coincident bands).
+- We take transferability seriously; Gym is designed to be a "one stop shop" for image segmentation on "N-D" imagery (i.e. any number of coincident bands in a multispectral image).
 It is tailored to Earth Observation and aerial remote sensing imagery.
 - Gym encodes relatively powerful models like UNets, and provides lots of ways to manipulate data, model training, and model architectures that should yield good results with some informed experimentation
 - Gym works seamlessly with [Doodler](https://github.com/Doodleverse/dash_doodler), a human-in-the loop labeling tool that will help you make training data for Gym.
 - It would also work on any imagery in jpg or png format that has corresponding 2d greyscale integer label images (jpg or png), however acquired.